| return to the project page

 Final Write-up

-After the actual work on the project is completed, you are ready for the last phase of your project -- the final report.
+After the actual work on the project is completed, you are ready for the last phase of your project – the final report.
 This is the section where you describe what actually happened as you carried out the plan.
-This information is entered in the last section of the Eagle Scout Leadership Service Project Workbook.
+This information is entered in the last section of the Eagle Scout Leadership Service Project Workbook, titled, ‘Carrying Out the Project’.

 You will most likely require some advice from your project advisor before you are ready to turn the project in for final signatures.
-Consult with him often as you are completing the report.
+Consult with him / her often as you are completing the report.
+As with the original project plan, you may want to have a parent, teacher, or troop leader read over your final version to find errors before submitting to the council or district.
 Once you and your advisor are happy with the result, it is time to get the final approval signatures.

 Final Project Approvals

 Only a couple of signatures are required on your final report, the most important of which is yours.
 If you are proud of your effort and pleased with the write-up, then sign it on the last page.
-You also need the signature of your Scoutmaster or project advisor.
+You also need the signature of your Scoutmaster or unit project advisor.
 The representative of the institution benefiting from your project must also sign your workbook after you complete the work.
 While these are the only signatures required in order to submit it, the project's final approval will come during your Eagle Board of Review.
-You will submit the project (plan and final report) along with your completed Eagle Scout application to the District or Council Advancement Committee through your Scoutmaster.
-The full write-up is kept until your Board of Review, then returned to you.
-Remember to keep a Xerox copy of the final write-up when you submit it, just in case it is lost.
+Remember that each district or council has their own particular procedures for submitting and approving Eagle Project Reports and Eagle applications, so check with your council or district and make sure you follow the required procedures.
+The full project write-up is kept until your Board of Review, and then returned to you.
+Remember to keep a photocopy of the final write-up when you submit it, just in case it is lost.

 Getting Printouts of this Guide or Project Workbook

-If you need an electronic version of the official BSA Eagle Leadership Service Project Workbook (BSA #18-927), download it from the National BSA web site.
+If you need an electronic version of the official BSA Eagle Scout Leadership Service Project Workbook (BSA #512-927), download it from the official BSA National Eagle Scout Association (NESA) website.
+It is also available from Scouting Forms from the National Council - http://www.scouting.org/filestore/pdf/512-927.pdf.
+Both forms are the same PDF “savable form-fill” of the 2009 printing of the workbook.

 Copyright